RealHandy/minesweeper-console/README.md

 ## Why?

 Why not?
 It's not fully structured code, so it's not of particular educational value, but it might be of use for something.

+(And I'm learning publishing to npm, so there's that.)